zhangchl007/acme-fitness-store/README.md

 ```

 You may update the urls in the gateway resource if you want to use a different url for your API portal.

-### SSO integration

-You may check out the `sso` branch to see how to replace the `acme-user` service with [SSO integration on Spring Cloud Gateway](https://docs.pivotal.io/scg-k8s/1-0/using-sso.html).

 ## File Structure